Forecasting synchrotron spectral parameters with QUIJOTE-MFI2 in combination with Planck and WMAP: Conclusions

 \item Forecasted QUIJOTE-MFI2 data, in combination with WMAP and \textit{Planck}, do not provide sufficient sensitivity to detect a synchrotron curvature of $C_s=-0.052$.
 We find that a $2\sigma$ detection would require $|C_s|\gtrsim0.14$ in the brightest regions of the Galactic plane.

-\item In low-brightness regions of the sky, combining QUIJOTE-MFI2 with WMAP and \textit{Planck} reduces the median synchrotron residual at 100\,GHz by a factor of 2.2 to $\sim$ 0.022 \textmu K$_{\mathrm{CMB}}$, and the median total residual, including thermal dust, by a factor of 1.8 to $\sim$ 0.030 \textmu K$_{\mathrm{CMB}}$, substantially improving constraints on CMB polarisation near the foreground minimum.
+\item In low-brightness regions of the sky, combining QUIJOTE-MFI2 with WMAP and \textit{Planck} reduces the median synchrotron residual at 100\,GHz by a factor of six, to $\sim$ 0.033 \textmu K$_{\mathrm{CMB}}$, improving the precision with which the CMB polarisation can be measured near the foreground minimum.

 \end{enumerate}